 - North Wales Road, at Cori Lane intersection;

 - Wentz Church Road, from Fisher Road to Morris Road.

-The resurfacing work is scheduled to begin in early June, and conclude by mid-August, weather depending.
+The resurfacing work is scheduled to begin the week of June 25, and to conclude by mid-August, weather depending.

 Motorists using the above-noted roads may experience delays during construction.
 We thank folks for their understanding and patience as we work to improve our community’s roadways.